RagtagOpen/act-blue-knack/README.md

 `sync_data/test_settings.py` respectively.
 By default, the app will use `sync_data.settings.py` -- to change this when the app is deployed to Heroku, you can update `/sync_data/wsgi.py`.

+You can copy `sample.env` to `.env` in your local copy to set these environment variables to sensible defaults for local development.
+Running `pipenv shell` will automatically load them into your shell.